ashleychampagne/Web-Scraping-Toolkit/Scraping_Twitter.md

 ![tabs](tabs.png)

 1. Fill out the Advanced Search
 If you made it through installation -- congrats!
 You’re ready to start your search.
-TAGS can collect tweets by hashtags (e.g. #econbiz) or by
+TAGS can collect tweets by hashtags, user names, mentions, and more (e.g. #econbiz).
-1. Try searching for a hashtag in the “Enter Term” box
+* Try searching for a hashtag in the “Enter Term” box
-1. Once you type in a hashtag, click the “TAGS” tab and then click “Run now!”
+* Once you type in a hashtag, click the “TAGS” tab and then click “Run now!”
-1. If the script runs correctly, click the “Archive” tab on your spreadsheet.
+* If the script runs correctly, click the “Archive” tab on your spreadsheet.
 Do you see all the tweets you collected?

 ## Study the Tweets